 + Q22 : What should I do if my visa/entry permit is expired and I did not apply an extension of stay?

 You are not allowed to study in Hong Kong if your visa/entry permit is expired.
 You should return to your home country and apply for visa renewal via the Online Visa Application System.
 In this case, the application will require HK$990 application fee and 10-12 weeks processing time.

 + Q23 : Should I apply for visa extension if I am currently a HKU part-time student whose part-time student visa is expiring soon?

-If you are a HKU part-time student and planning to continue your current study at HKU, please apply a student visa afresh via the Online Visa Application Syste, please choose visa renewal application.
+If you are a HKU part-time student and planning to continue your current study at HKU, please apply a student visa afresh via the Online Visa Application Syste, for mainland students, please choose visa renewal application.
 Visa extension is not applicable for part-time students.

 The visa renewal process requires approximately 10-12 weeks, please apply early.

 + Q24 : How long does it take for visa extension application?

 + Q25 : Can I take up internship during my studies in Hong Kong?

 Non-local students of full-time programmes at undergraduate level or above whose study period is not less than one academic year may take up internship subject to the following conditions: